 Not all people achieve expertise, even with considerable concrete experience in their domain of specialization.
 Chess is so designed that only a few can achieve expertise, and therein lies its attraction.
 Automobile controls are so designed that almost any driver can become what we call expert, although some will always be more expert than others.
 Nursing seems to lie somewhere in between.
-We have uncovered, happily, a great many rewarding examples of true expertise, but at the same time we have found that, despite considerable experience, some nurses never seem to achieve this level, even in their specialized area.
-Why this is so, and what might be done about it, is one issue we shall discuss further in a subsequent chapter.
+We have uncovered, happily, a great many rewarding examples of true expertise, but at the same time, we have found that despite considerable experience, some nurses never seem to achieve this level even in their specialized area.
+Why this is so and what might be done about it are issues that will be discussed in chapter 5 by Jane Rubin.